mkhairul6/AlphaDocs/README.md

 `http://<server>/api/1.0/customer/souperRegisterCard`

 ### POST Parameters:
-<ul><li>authToken: string</li>
+* authToken: string
-<li>cardNumber: string, this is the barcode number or the number entered by the customer to register an existing card into their Souperholic account.
-If not passed in, a new card will be created</li></ul>
+* cardNumber: string, this is the barcode number or the number entered by the customer to register an existing card into their Souperholic account.
+If not passed in, a new card will be created

 ### Response:
 <pre>